Tropical storms Gabrielle, Humberto swirl in Atlantic

 On its current track, after dusting Bermuda, Gabrielle should curve north toward Nova Scotia and Newfoundland, the hurricane center said.
 It was expected to remain a tropical storm until it approached Newfoundland on Saturday.

-Tropical Storm Humberto formed on Monday in the eastern Atlantic near the African Coast and brushed by the southern Cape Verde Islands.
-It was about 245 miles west of Cape Verde on Tuesday afternoon, headed northwest over open waters and posed no threat to land.
+Tropical Storm Humberto formed on Monday in the eastern Atlantic near the African coast and brushed by the southern Cape Verde Islands.
+It was about 245 miles west of Cape Verde on Tuesday afternoon, headed northwest over open waters and posing no threat to land.

-Humberto had top winds of 70 mph and was expected to cross the 74 mph threshold to become a hurricane on Tuesday or early Wednesday.
+Humberto had top winds of 70 mph and was expected to cross the 74 mph threshold to become a hurricane later Tuesday or early Wednesday.

 It is the eighth tropical storm of the Atlantic-Caribbean hurricane season, which runs from June 1 to November 30 and historically peaks on September 10.
 But it would be the first this year to reach hurricane strength.